Biological Systems Unit

 Professor Igor Goryanin

 For last years, the Biological Systems Unit has been engaged in development of BioElectrochemical System (BES)/Microbial Fuel Cell (MFC) technology for wastewater treatment.
 The BES/MFC applies complex interactions between microbial populations and electrodes to remove organics and to generate electricity, merging basic and applied goals of our Unit.
-By utilizing biological, chemical, engineering, and bioinformatics approaches, the Unit seeks to improve BES/MFC systems for better treatment efficiencies and electricity generation by understanding and building ideal microbial communities and developing cost-effective materials.
+Utilizing biological, chemical, engineering, and bioinformatics approaches, the Unit seeks to improve BES/MFC systems for better treatment efficiencies and electricity generation by understanding and building ideal microbial communities and developing cost-effective materials.
 Sustainable wastewater treatment is especially important for small islands like Okinawa.

-- Dr Igor Goryanin, Professor
+- Dr. Igor Goryanin, Professor

 - Dr. Mami Kainuma, Group Leader